tcezard/eva-sub-cli/README.md

 ## Execution

-Note for Docker users: for each of the below commands, add the command line option `--executor docker`, which will fetch and manage the docker container for you.
-Make sure that the Docker daemon is running in the background, e.g. by opening Docker Desktop.
+**Note for Docker users:** for each of the below commands, add the command line option `--executor docker`, which will fetch and manage the docker container for you.
+Make sure that Docker is running in the background, e.g. by opening Docker Desktop.

 ### Validate and submit your dataset